0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

   ..header2,

-list(
   []
-),
+,
 list(
   [ *Skills*

-• Frontend Developers (React for web, and Flutter for mobile)
+- Frontend Developers (React for web, and Flutter for mobile)

-• Backend Developer (we will use Node.js)
+- Backend Developer (we will use Node.js)

-• Database Engineer (MySQL)
+- Database Engineer (MySQL)

-• DevOps Engineer for setup
+- DevOps Engineer for setup

-• QA Engineer for unit and integration testing
+- QA Engineer for unit and integration testing

 *Hardware*

-• Developer PCS and laptops
+- Developer PCS and laptops

-• Android and iOS testing devices or emulators
+- Android and iOS testing devices or emulators

-• Server environment
+- Server environment

 *Software*

-• Visual Studio Code, Android Studio, and Xcode for Flutter
+- Visual Studio Code, Android Studio, and Xcode for Flutter

-• Node.js, npm, Flutter SDK, Git
+- Node.js, npm, Flutter SDK, Git

-• Database tools (MySQL Workbench)
+- Database tools (MySQL Workbench)

-• Postman for API testing
+- Postman for API testing

-• GitHub for repository hosting and version control
+- GitHub for repository hosting and version control

-• GitHub as an integration tool for both our documentation (created using Typst) and the project code ]
+- GitHub as an integration tool for both our documentation (created using Typst) and the project code ]
 ),
 list(
   [*Dependencies*

-• Depends on approved design phase deliverables auch as architecture, and database schema
+- Depends on approved design phase deliverables auch as architecture, and database schema

 *Constraints*

-• We must follow the coding standards, security rules, and framework versions that were set in the earlier phases
+- We must follow the coding standards, security rules, and framework versions that were set in the earlier phases

-• The work is limited by team availability and the performance of devices or emulators used for development
+- The work is limited by team availability and the performance of devices or emulators used for development

-• The time limit is 4 weeks; any delays may affect the testing and deployment phases
+- The time limit is 4 weeks; any delays may affect the testing and deployment phases

-• Internet or cloud service interruptions may slow down integration and testing activities
+- Internet or cloud service interruptions may slow down integration and testing activities

 ]
 ),
 list(
   [*Deliverables*

-• Git repository
+- Git repository

-• Working web and mobile front-end modules (React and Flutter)
+- Working web and mobile front-end modules (React and Flutter)

-• Implemented database schema
+- Implemented database schema

-• Unit testing and integration tests
+- Unit testing and integration tests

 * Milestones*

-• M4.1: Development environment configured and repository initialized.
+- M4.1: Development environment configured and repository initialized.

-• M4.2: Initial Functional prototype completed.
+- M4.2: Initial Functional prototype completed.

-• M4.3: Unit and integration testing completed with 80% code coverage.
+- M4.3: Unit and integration testing completed with 80% code coverage.

-• M4.4: Quality assurance (QA) verification passed and build approved for testing.
+- M4.4: Quality assurance (QA) verification passed and build approved for testing.

-• M4.5: Production environment prepared and ready for deployment.
+- M4.5: Production environment prepared and ready for deployment.

 ]
 ),